Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1.md

 Try something fun like
 > Build a simple recipe idea generator.
 I want to input a few ingredients I have, and it suggests a random recipe.
 I should be able to save recipes I like and add my own custom recipes

 You will get a working prototype that you can experiment with or customize further.
-Here’s another screenshot—this one is from ChatGPT.
+Here is another screenshot—this one is from ChatGPT.

 ![ChatGPT generated Recipe Ideas UI](https://raw.githubusercontent.com/Gaur4vGaur/traveller/refs/heads/master/images/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1/chatgpt-generated-ui.png)*ChatGPT generated Recipe Ideas UI*

-Even if you have no programming background, this is an excellent place to start.
-What’s more—you can download and share the code.
+You can download this auto generated code and share it wider.
+You can execute the same prompt on Google Gemini and Microsoft Copilot to compare the results, and may share in the comments.

 ## What Is Next
 In [part 2 of the series](https://www.gaurgaurav.com/2025/ai/vibe-coding-conversational-software-development-part2/){:target="_blank"}, I will continue this discussion and add some of my experiences of working with these tools.